lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

 Polyfills are an application concern, so the application should depend directly on them, not individual packages.
-The exact polyfills needed often depends on the browsers the application needs to support, and that choice is best left to the application developer using your component, as opposed to making that choice for them.
+The exact polyfills needed often depends on the browsers the application needs to support, and that choice is best left to the application developer using your component.

 Packages may need to depend on polyfills for tests and demos, so if they're needed, they should only go in `devDependencies`.